 Members (or shareholders) whilst the owners of the company, are not liable for the company’s debts.
 They only need to ensure they have paid up any amounts owing on their shares.

 Directors however can be held personally liable for the company’s debts if it is found that they have breached their legal obligations.

-Why would you choose a Company?
+Why would you choose a Company structure?